-At Cuddington Croft, our chldren's PE experience should provide a depth of learning in a positive and engaging environment.
-Basic underlying principles and skills will have been practised along with further opportunities to develop these.Children will be confident to try new things and take risks.
+At Cuddington Croft, our children's P.E experience will provide a depth of learning in a positive and engaging environment.
+Basic underlying principles and skills will be practised and developed over time.
+We aim for our children to be confident and courageous when trying new things in order to take risks.
 They will be able to make quick decisions and choices when planning tasks, playing games or during performances.
 They will have a range of strategies for solving problems and show resilience to persevere when encountering difficulties.
 Our children will understand the benefits of working in different group dynamics and demonstrate key teamwork skills in line with our school ethos.
 They will have the confidence and resilience to lead, critique and support others.
 Cuddington children will participate in inter school competitions with confidence and feel proud that they are representing their school.
-They demonstrate impeccable sportsmanship values whether in victory and defeat.
+They will demonstrate impeccable sportsmanship values whether in victory and defeat.
 Throughout our Science, PSHE and P.E curriculum, the children will understand the importance of physical activity in a wider context and possess the skills and enthusiasm to carry them forward as individuals.

 Develop competence to excel in a broad range of physical activities.

 Be physically active for sustained periods of time.

 Lead healthy, active lives.